kenbrittain/unit-tests/README.md

-# unit-tests
+# Unit Test Project Template

-C# template project for unit testing.
+This is my unit test project template.
+It contains all that you need to get started writing unit test.